Portrait of Jackie Lothamer

 Jackie enjoys life at St. Louis Center

-Jackie is known for bringing joy to those around her with her friendly smile and bounce in her step especially when there’s music in the air.
+Jackie is known for bringing joy to those around her with her friendly smile and bounce in her step, especially when there’s music in the air.
 Her enthusiasm is contagious during celebrations and she’s an energetic participant in activities.

 Jackie and friends perform with Open Spot Theatre at St. Louis Center

-St. Louis Center paired with Open Spot Theatre before 2020, but the pandemic put a damper on allowing the program.
+St. Louis Center paired with Open Spot Theatre before 2020, but the pandemic put a damper on the program.
 Jackie’s mother, Amy, took it upon herself to raise the funds to bring this program back after seeing the benefits of music and dance in her daughter’s life.
-The August performance was the second performance of 2023.
+This past spring, the instructors led the residents through the process of writing and producing a play.
+Jackie played one of the lead roles in “The Princess and the Dance Crew.”
+Read more about the show HERE.

 Jackie enjoys activities and outings with the Center!